opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 * `t_tunnel_fwd`: this table is used to implement both the transit and egress behaviors.
-It matches on the tunnel ID, and allows two different actions, `set_out_port` and `my_tunnel_egress`. `set_out_port` is used to set the output port where the packet should be transmitted, without further modifications.
+It matches on the tunnel ID, and allows two different actions, `set_out_port` and `my_tunnel_egress`. `set_out_port` is used to set the output port where the packet should be transmitted without further modifications.
 With `my_tunnel_egress`, the packet is stripped of the MyTunnel header before setting the output port.